 Finding and opening the files through windows explorer is simple but it takes some time.
-There is a faster way to achieve the same using command prompt.
-Working through command prompt is the quickest way to get things done.
-Through command prompt, you can find things quickly and allows you to open the files right there.
+There is a faster way to achieve the same using the command prompt.
+Working through the command prompt is the quickest way to get things done.
+Through the command prompt, you can find things quickly and allows you to open the files right there.

 Search a file in Windows Terminal

 Type cmd in the search bar of your Windows 10 computer.
-From the results, click on command prompt to open it.
+From the results, click on the command prompt to open it.
 Type the following line in command prompt window:

 dir "\search term*" /s